Surgical Transplant Treatments

 What is scar surgery?

 As the name suggests, scar removal surgery is a cosmetic procedure that corrects any significant, lasting marks resulting from hair transplant treatments.
-At MHR, our specialists have a number of effective methods to reduce the appearance of these skin blemishes, including:
+Our specialists have a number of effective methods to reduce the appearance of these skin blemishes, including:

 - Remove old, thick scars –we can remove old thick scars and close with a Trichophytic closure to ensure the scar is almost invisible.

-- Camouflaging – The other method is to disguise the site by transplanting hair directly onto the scarred region.
+- Camouflaging – We can disguise the site by transplanting hair directly onto the scarred region.

 - Administering less invasive procedures – Cortisone injections can flatten thick strips, while dermal fillers are ideal to raise depressed lines, and laser treatments level or smooth any irregular scars.